 I tried not to obsess over the mistakes I had made along the way and to focus instead on the future and doing the next, best thing.

 Flash forward four years and I’m amazed by how much has changed.
-I’ve paid off my non-mortgage debt, doubled my net worth, and have gotten several promotions which boosted my pay.
+I’ve paid off my non-mortgage debt, doubled my net worth, and gotten several promotions which boosted my pay.
 I’ve even started a side hustle and this blog!

 There is a little bittersweet in all of this, however.
-Despite my best effort to squelch it, I can’t help but wonder what my life would be like now if I had started engaging with my money a few years early.
+Despite my best effort to squelch it, I can’t help but wonder what my life would be like now if I had started engaging with my money a few years earlier.
 Where would I be if I hadn’t made these money mistakes?